HILDE BRAET - Artist

 let go calls Barthes punctum.
 The punctum is

-the imagination can take its course.
-This also distinguishes the
+where the imagination can take its course.
+This also

-photos.
-Photography is unary if she explicitly transforms
+Barthes calls unary photos.
+Photography is unary if she

-dates from last century.
-The moment, punctum temporalis,
+photograph.
+This photo dates from last century.
+The moment, punctum

-of the creation of the image has long since passed, but the
+temporalis, of the creation of the image has long since

-photograph bears witness to the fact that this girl was there,
+passed, but the photograph bears witness to the fact that this

-that she did indeed exist and that we see her there in the
+girl was there, that she did indeed exist and that we see her

-absolute instant of the shutter click: ça- a-été.
+there in the absolute instant of the shutter click: ça-

 Araki